-Krystian Kwiecinski is an architect and a PhD Candidate at the Warsaw University of Technology.
-He holds a Master of Science in Architecture from the Warsaw University of Technology and a Master of Advanced Architecture from the Institute for advanced architecture of Catalonia (IaaC), Spain.
-In 2005 Krystian was awarded a Socrates Erasmus scholarship during which he studied at the Chalmers University of Technology in Gothenburg, Sweden.
-In 2015 Krystian was awarded a scholarship by the Center for Advanced Studies, during which he conducted research at the Instituto Universitario de Lisboa in Portugal.
-From 2017 he is a Fulbright Scholar at the SCDC at the Penn State University under the advisement of prof. José Duarte.
+Krystian Kwiecinski is an architect and a Ph.D. candidate at the Warsaw University of Technology.
+He holds a M.S. in Architecture from the Warsaw University of Technology and a Master of Advanced Architecture from the Institute for Advanced Architecture of Catalonia (IaaC), Spain.
+In 2005 he was awarded a Socrates Erasmus scholarship during which he studied at the Chalmers University of Technology in Gothenburg, Sweden.
+In 2015, Kwiecinski was awarded a scholarship by the Center for Advanced Studies, during which he conducted research at the Instituto Universitario de Lisboa in Portugal.
+Since 2017, he has served a Fulbright Scholar at the Stuckeman Center for Design Computing at Penn State under the advisement of José Duarte.

-During his PhD he is researching the impact of computerization on the nature and scope of user participation in the design process of single-family homes.
-Currently at the Penn State University he is conducting a research on the implementation of Mass-Customization strategies in the North American housing industry.
-Krystian is also developing and testing a digital tool allowing mass-customization of house designs.
+During his Ph.D., he is researching the impact of computerization on the nature and scope of user participation in the design process of single-family homes.
+Currently he is conducting research on the implementation of mass customization strategies in the North American housing industry.
+Kwiecinski is also developing and testing a digital tool allowing mass customization of house designs.